How To Stop Your Dog Scratching

-1. Provide beneficial oils into the diet, to help nourish the skin from the inside out.
-You can either swap over to a skin care diet or a fish-based dog food, or you can buy omega 3+6 fatty acids in a pump bottle, which can be added onto the food directly.
+Beneficial oils to help nourish the skin from the inside out.
+You can either swap over to a dog food for sensitive skin or a fish-based dog food, or you can buy omega 3+6 fatty acids in a pump bottle, which can be added onto the food directly.
 Paw Blackmores Fish Oil is a great product for this.

 Many people find that a change in food is the easiest way to increase their dog's intake of omega fatty acids, as it doesn't require a change in their daily routine.
 Royal Canin Dermacomfort is enriched with an exclusive nutrient complex that helps to support the skins barrier role, as well as omega 3 and 6 fatty acids.
 It is also highly palatable for fussy dogs.

 This highly palatable diet is enriched with an exclusive nutrient complex that helps support the skins barrier role, including oomega 3 and 6 fatty acids.